SKCF Environmental Grants Program Now Accepting Applications

 The Port is now accepting proposals for the next South King County Fund Environmental Grants cycle.
 Proposals must be submitted by October 15, 2021.
 New this year, organizations can apply for one, two or three-year grants for up to $20,000 per year.
 Multi-year grants allow community groups to invest in long-term planning and implementation, increases the impact of the Port’s community investments, and helps to support sustainable project planning and implementation.
 A total of $385,000 is available this cycle to increase access to green space and improve livability in near-airport communities.

-The SKCF EGP is a new cycle of the South King County Fund that supports projects that improve the environment in the near-airport communities of Burien, Des Moines, Federal Way, Normandy Park, SeaTac, and Tukwila.
-Funds support activities such as:
+The SKCF Environmental Grants Program is a cycle of the South King County Fund that supports projects that improve the environment in the near-airport communities of Burien, Des Moines, Federal Way, Normandy Park, SeaTac, and Tukwila.
+Community-led groups are invited to apply for funding for activities such as: